 This collection is organized into five series:

-This collection was artificially created at the George Meany Memorial Archives with from scrapbooks from different accessions from the AFL, CIO, and AFL-CIO.
+This collection was artificially created at the George Meany Memorial Archives with scrapbooks from different accessions from the AFL, CIO, and AFL-CIO.
 The George Meany Memorial Archives transferred these records as part of a major transfer of their archive and library holdings to the University of Maryland Libraries in 2013.

 T. Juliette Arai and Lynda DeLoach at the George Meany Memorial Archives initially processed these records in 1998 and 1999.
 The University of Maryland Libraries received the records and the finding aid in 2013.
 In 2017, Bria Parker exported and cleaned the finding aid contents from the Eloquent Systems database using OpenRefine, and finally transformed the finding aids into Encoded Archival Description (EAD) using a series of programmatic scripts.
 The finding aid was ingested into ArchivesSpace in 2018, at which point Rebecca Thayer updated the descriptive content for accuracy.
 Revisions include changes to biographical/historical notes, scope and content notes, and the creation of new collection numbers.
 Rebecca Thayer also enhanced custodial histories and re-wrote collection titles to better conform to archival standards.